 Duck potato is a bit of a misnomer on several fronts.
 For one, there are several plants in Florida that are called duck potato by different sources, all of which are in the same family.

-If you look up duck potato in the Institute for Regional Conservation's online database, for example, you'll come up with Sagitaria latifolia, which has arrow-shaped leaves.
-If you check out the University of Florida's Institute for Aquatic and Invasive Plants, they apply it to Sagitaria lancifolia, which has long, narrow, lance-shaped leaves.
-We give the nod to lancifolia simply because it's the more common of the two in Florida, particularly South Florida.
+If you look up duck potato in the Institute for Regional Conservation's online database, for example, you'll come up with Sagittaria latifolia, which has arrow-shaped leaves.
+If you check out the University of Florida's Institute for Aquatic and Invasive Plants, they apply it to Sagittaria lancifolia, which has long, narrow, lance-shaped leaves.
+We give the nod to lancifolia simply because it's the more common of the two in South Florida, and because it's the name we've always heard this plant called.
+There are, of course, no "accepted" common names for plants.

 Both latifolia and lancifolia have a starchy, fleshy, underground bulb-like part called a corm that's about the size of a chestnut.
 It is the "potato" part of duck potato.
 Some say the corms are a favorite food for ducks, others, including our favorite Florida forager say that ain't true, that the corms are too big for a duck to down.
 And while ducks are attracted to duck potato regardless of which species, it's the seeds they find tasty.